Building trust before asking for commitment

 Networks started blocking automated removals

 Just as I was wrapping up, two people-finder networks started blocking our automated removal requests.
 They required users to prove ownership by validating their email directly on the network's site.
-This created two immediate design challenges: I needed to help users understand the difference between regular sites (where automated removal still worked) and network sites (requiring manual validation), and then guide them through the validation process happening on an external site we didn't control.
+This change created two immediate design challenges.
+I needed to help users understand the difference between regular sites (where automated removal still worked) and network sites (which required manual validation), and then guide them through the validation process on an external site we didn't control.

 Before